Daniella Lopez writes about health, beauty, the occult, and other things.

-Early records indicate the black cats existence in ancient Egypt.
+Early records indicate the black cat's existence in ancient Egypt.
 The black cat was revered and often worshiped in Egypt.
 Killing a black cat during this time was considered a capital offense and would often result in death.
-When the Egyptian family cat died, he would often times be mummified and buried within the family tomb.
-The family would also take time to morn his death.
+When the Egyptian family cat died, he would often be mummified and buried within the family tomb.
+The family would also take time to mourn his death.

-The Egyptians love for black cats was due to their belief that black cats were associated with the gods.
-The Egyptian goddess Bast was known as the "cat goddess" and often had black cats as symbols to represent her.
+The Egyptians love for black cats was due to their belief that the animals were associated with the gods.
+The Egyptian goddess Bast was known as the "cat goddess," and she often had black cats as symbols to represent her.
 She was often depicted as being a goddess with a human body but with the head of a cat.

 Early Egyptians also prized black cats and cats alike due to their great ability to eliminate rodents and other unhealthy creatures.
 The early Egyptians knew that this helped keep them healthy and also helped maintain their food supplies, therefore they kept cats around to help make their lives a little easier.

-Bast, or Bastet, is an Egyptian goddess who is the representative of may things, but she is most commonly noted as being a goddess to cats.
-She is often portrayed as a sophisticated black cat, or a person with the body of a woman and the head of a cat.
+Bast, or Bastet, is an Egyptian goddess who is the representative of many things, but she is most commonly noted as being a goddess to cats.
+She is often portrayed as a sophisticated black cat or a person with the body of a woman and the head of a cat.

 Bast was known for protecting homes from fires, as well as protecting them from rodents and snakes, all of which have to do with her cat representation.
 The ancient Egyptians knew long before the early colonialists that cats were essential in order to maintain food reserves and to stay healthy.